 Mass market ciders aren’t often real cider at all - as in made solely from freshly pressed apples.
 It’s very common for commercial cider to be made from two thirds sugar water and one third reconstituted apple concentrate with added chemicals and flavourings.

 We only use fresh apples from our own orchard and others close by and nothing else.
 We wash the apples three times and reject any we wouldn't eat.
 We mill the apples into small pieces and then press this ‘pomace’ in our new belt press.
 About 65% of the this is juice, which is then pumped into our 1,500-litre tanks.
 At the end of each day we add yeast and put it under an airlock and it is pretty much left to its own devices for the best part of a year.

-When we need the tanks back for the next year's cider we bottle it in Champagne bottles with a small amount of sugar and leave it for another year, for a secondary fermentation to take place.
-The yeast works on the sugar to make alcohol and carbon dioxide, gradually building up to a pressure of about 5 or 6 bars of pressure.
+When we need the tanks back for the next year's cider we send some off for bottling, our Castledore, and we bottle the rest in Champagne bottles with a small amount of sugar.
+This is left for another year, for a secondary fermentation to take place.
+The yeast works on the sugar to make alcohol and carbon dioxide, gradually building up pressure.

-Year three it gets quite interesting.
-The bottles are inverted in what the French call 'pupitres' (sandwich boards with bottleneck-shaped holes in them) and every day or so, they are twisted to encourage the sediment to creep down through the bottle and come to rest on the inside of the crown cap.
+During the third year, the bottles are inverted in what the French call 'pupitres' and every day or so, they are twisted to encourage the sediment to creep down through the bottle and come to rest on the inside of the crown cap.
 When that happens the bottles are chilled to 2C.
-The cap and about an inch of the neck are then put into what I call a 'bottleneck freezer' (don't know what the French call it), which runs at -27C.
+The cap and about an inch of the neck are then put into a freezer, which runs at -27C.
 We open the bottle and the carbon dioxide created by the secondary fermentation forces out an ice plug containing any remaining sediment.